parse-community/docs/_includes/rest/users.md

 result = json.loads(connection.getresponse().read())
 print result
 </code></pre>

-`The X-Parse-Revocable-Session` header tells Parse to return a [revocable session](#sessions) even if your app has "Require Revocable Sessions" turned off (at Parse.com app settings page).
-This is useful for [transitioning from legacy session tokens](https://www.parse.com/tutorials/session-migration-tutorial) to revocable sessions when your existing mobile app also accesses the same Parse data.
-If "Require Revocable Sessions" is turned on (default for new apps), the `X-Parse-Revocable-Session` header is unnecessary.
-When you ask for a revocable session during login or signup, the Parse Cloud will automatically create a `Session` object.
-On this request, you can also tell Parse to automatically attach an installation to that session by specifying the optional `X-Parse-Installation-Id` header with the `installationId` of that installation.

 Parse then verifies that the provided `authData` is valid and checks to see if a user is already associated with this data.
 If so, it returns a status code of `200 OK` and the details (including a `sessionToken` for the user):